-Prerequisites: Composition 1 or Enhanced English II Writing with a B or higher and Minimum IA Assessment reading score of 307 10th grade and 313 11th grade
+Prerequisites: Composition 1 or Enhanced English II Writing with a B or higher

 Advanced Placement Writing is designed for students who are motivated to further develop their composition skills and to earn college credit through Advanced Placement Testing.
 Students will advance analytical reading skills by reading representative examples of essays, biographies, narratives, and other works written by published master authors of non-fiction.
 An intensive study of style, structure, and synthesis of techniques is necessary for clear communication in writing.
 Through organized study of the structures of sentences, paragraphs, and larger discursive patterns, students will become knowledgeable about semantic, logical, and creative qualities of composition.
 The optional Advanced Placement Tests are given in May.